zoomed in line graph photo

 Blog Summary: (AI Summaries by Summarizes)

-• Many companies, regardless of size, are using data mesh as a methodology.
+• Many companies are utilizing data mesh as a common methodology.

 The results and analysis from my 2023 Data Teams Survey left a few open questions.
 Let’s revisit these questions with some answers.